DCCdelang/CSS_Alien/README.md

-# CSS_Alien
+# Complex System Simulation - Artificial life

-This repository contains data and code used for the final project of the Complex Systems Simulation course of the UvA 2021.
+This repository contains data and code used for the final project of the Complex System Simulation course of the UvA 2021.
 The program used for the simulations is the ALiEn-project: https://alien-project.org/index.html

 ![sim9b-large](Plots/Additional_Media/sim9b-large.png)